Leonardo-Blanger/bmp280-iio/README.md

 	[...] bmp280_iio: Probed i2c driver successfully.
 	```

-	TODO: Write this once we settle on the log format.

 1. **Automatic Loading on Boot (Optional):**

 * To automatically load the driver on boot, add `bmp280-iio` to the `/etc/modules` file.